8 days trekking along Sermilik Icefjord in East Greenland incl. flights

 The northern lights are a natural phenomenon, thus we cannot guarantee that you will see them during your trip.
 However, Greenland is one of the best places to observe them and if you are traveling in Greenland from end of August to end of March, chances are good that you will be able to encounter them.

-Since Greenland is a very vast country the exact amount of daylight depends on the latitude of the places you visit.
+Since Greenland is a very extensive country the exact amount of daylight depends on the latitude of the places you visit.
 In Ilulissat in Disko Bay, the most visited place in winter, the daylight diminishes quickly from end of October onwards.
 The polar nights in that area, with the sun not rising above the horizon, last from end November until mid January.

 After that, the light returns rapidly and becomes slightly brighter every day until the days of the midnight sun return.
 Each season and area comes up with a specific light that gives a special atmosphere to your trip.
 Such as the winter darkness, when the snow reflects the moonlight and the northern lights are observed at its best.